Fill out this form KS MO CO

 -Liability to Others: Typically broken into three parts: Bodily Injury Per Person, Bodily Injury Per Occurrence, and Property Damage.
 This is the most common method, called "split limit".
 Example: Bodily injury $250,000 per person, $500,000 per occurrence, Property Damage $100,000. -expressed $250k/$500k/$100k.

 There is a second method of insuring against liability to others called Combined Single Limit or CSL.
-This method does not stipulate seperate limits for the three categories above.
+This method does not stipulate separate limits for the three categories above.
 You would have one single amount of money to pay for any combination of property damage or bodily injury.
 Example: $500,000 CSL.

 1) "Comprehensive" or ("Other than Collision")